-Your cat goes through defined life stages, reaching senior status at the age of 10.
-With love, care, and support it’s not uncommon for house cats to live well into their twenties.
+Your cat goes through defined life stages, reaching senior status at the age of 11.
+With love, care, and support, it’s not uncommon for house cats to live well into their twenties.
 So, you can enjoy many more happy years together if you take steps to keep an older cat healthy.

 Older cats have so much to offer.
-Being able to enjoy many additional years together is a real privilege.
+So, being able to enjoy many additional years together is a real privilege.
 You will have forged an unbreakable bond, and this guide will help you honor that.
-Follow our advice and your cat will remain happy and healthy well into their twilight years.

 - 1 How to Care for a Senior Cat’s Health

 - 1.2 2) Keep Your Cat Physically Active

 - 1.4 4) Keep Your Cat Mentally Stimulated

 - 1.6 6) Watch Your Cat’s Weight